 Can I smoke while breastfeeding?

 Breastfeeding can help to protect your baby from some of the health risks and infections caused by passive smoking (being exposed to secondary smoke).
-As such, current health guidelines advocate continuing to breastfeed if you smoke with a number of recommendations to be aware of to protect baby from breathing in any side smoke.1234
+As such, current health guidelines advocate continuing to breastfeed if you smoke with a number of recommendations to be aware of to protect baby from breathing in any side smoke.12

 Recommendations to protect your baby from cigarette smoke and nicotine

 - Smoke straight after a breastfeed not before.
-The longer the time between smoking and the next breastfeed, the less nicotine will be in your breast milk (AAP, 2012).
+The longer the time between smoking and the next breastfeed, the less nicotine will be in your breast milk (AAP, July 2022).

 - Nicotine replacement therapy helps some mothers to stop smoking.
 See Nicotine Therapy, Vaping and Breastfeeding for a review of nicotine patches, gum, inhaler, and sprays, and for information about e-cigarettes and vaping.
-And see Nicotine in Breast Milk for more information on the effects of nicotine.

 Health risks of smoking around babies